Charles de Schwartzenberg

-Charles de Schwartzenberg-Schwarzburg (1809 – December 1878), also known as General Baron de Schwartzenberg, Emir Bey, and later Emin Pasha (امين پاشا; Emin Paşa), was a French-born Belgian aristocrat, soldier, and statesman of German descent.
+Charles de Schwartzenberg-Schwarzburg (7 April 1808 – December 1878), also known as General Baron de Schwartzenberg, Emir Bey, and later Emin Pasha (امين پاشا; Emin Paşa), was a French-born Belgian aristocrat, soldier, and statesman of German descent.
 Schwartzenberg was in the service of multiple armies of his age.
 He was most notably employed in the Ottoman army, which he was a part of for nearly 20 years (albeit irregularly), attaining the rank of Pasha by 1859.
 Schwartzenberg documented his experiences up to 1863 in his memoir, simply entitled Mémoires.

 Early life and career

 Background

-Schwartzenberg was born into a poor family with an extensive military background in 1809 in French-ruled Halle, Kingdom of Westphalia.
+Schwartzenberg was born into a poor family with an extensive military background in 1808 in French-ruled Halle, Kingdom of Westphalia.
 He claimed in his 8-page memorandum that his great-grandfather was a prince of the prestigious House of Schwarzenberg, as well as the House of Schwarzburg.
 Although this assertion of his was neither confirmed or unverified, Schwartzenberg nonetheless enjoyed access to aristocratic circles.

 Belgian Revolution

 He first entered military service aged 12 by enlisting into an infantry unit in Dutch-ruled Antwerp.
 After a brief break from the military, he fought against the Dutch in Ghent during the 1830 Belgian Revolution, and was recruited into the Belgian army as a lieutenant in 1835.
 In early 1840, Schwartzenberg unsuccessfully applied for a year's leave from the army with the intent of viewing developments on the battlefields of the 1839–1841 Egyptian–Ottoman War.
 Schwartzenberg's request for a break from the army was once again declined in 1841 when he hoped to observe French colonial forces subduing a rebellion in Algeria, under Ottoman control only 11 years prior.
 As a result of these successive failures, he requested to be honorably discharged.
-His request was granted in December of 1842.
+His request was granted in December 1842.